Aqsaaaa/README.md/readme.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Information System at TELKOM UNIVERSITY.
-- 🌱 &nbsp; Learning more about Fullstack Dev and Mobile Dev.
+- 🌱 &nbsp; Learning more about and Mobile Dev.
 - ✍️ &nbsp; Pursuing Coding as hobbies/side hustles.

 <div>